parodos-dev/parodos/parodos-model-api/README.md

 This project also specifies definition classes, which are required for versioning and for UI related functionality.

-## Using The API

-The following provides some simple examples of how to use the API

-### Creating WorkFlowTask

-TODO

-#### Creaing an AssessmentTask

-TODO

-### Creating WorkFlowCheckerTasks

-TODO

-### Creating A WorkFlow

-TODO

-### Creating A AssessmentWorkflow

-TODO

-### Creating A WorkFlowCheckerWorkFlow

-TODO

-## Registering the Customizations With The Infrastructure Service For BeanWorkflowRegistryImpl Consumption
+## Using This API with the Workflow Service

-Provided all the code was created in accordance with the above examples, simply generate a Jar file and place this in the classpath of the Infrastructure Service.
+Provided all the code was created in following the standards outlined , simply generate a Jar file and place this in the classpath of the Infrastructure Service.
 Upon start up it will register the configured Task(s) and WorkFlow(s).
+Its key that

 Future versions of Parodos will include other options for creating and registering WorkFlowTasks and WorkFlows